dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdExportBinary.md

 ---
-title: Binary_Export command
+title: Export_Binary command
 summary: Exports query results to binary format files.
 keywords: csv file, export, compression, encoding, separator
 toc: false
 product: all
-sidebar: cmdlineref_sidebar
+sidebar: home_sidebar
-permalink: cmdlineref_binaryexport.html
+permalink: cmdlineref_exportbinary.html
 folder: CmdLineReference
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Binary_Export Command
+# Export_Binary Command

-The <span class="AppCommand">binary_export</span> command exports the results of an SQL query to one or more binary files.
+The <span class="AppCommand">export_binary</span> command exports the results of an SQL query to one or more binary files.

 This command is currently limited to writing binary files only in `parquet` format; other formats will be supported in a future release.